DomWilliams0/name-needed/.planning/backlog.md

 * animal species
 	* dogs, cats, birds, deer
 * individual stats for needs
+* cats chase mice
+* birds/small animals swarm food crumbs left by someone eating

+### Dogs
 * dogs pick up sticks, move faster than humans, chase cats
+* breeds have different characteristics
+	* soft mouth vs hard mouth
+	* some more likely to pick up items
+	* some more likely to accidewntally break things in their mouth
+* can be tamed, become part of society?
+* can bond to 1 or 2 humans, follow them about, distressed when separated
+* if stressed/not fulfilled, chew and damage things
+* smell food carried by others, whine and follow them
+	* stronger smell emitted if in hand or in the open, less so if in sealed bag/container
+* people (who like dogs) see dogs and go over to pet for emotional support
+	* can also play fetch with a stick and other riveting games
+* dogs play together e.g. tag

 ## Simulation depth
 * entity interaction